-In summary, since 1963, the most striking feature of the decentralization process between Trinidad and Tobago was that political factors rather than economic factors were most influential.
+- a) Physical separation of Tobago by sea from Trinidad and Tobago's distinct identity; - b) Isolation from the principal national growth centres; - c) Absence of the multiplier effect of expenditures and investments (private and public) made in Trinidad; - d) Restricted opportunities for employment and career fulfillment; - e) The impracticability of participation by residents of Tobago in the major educational, cultural and sporting facilities located in Trinidad. - 3.8.
+In summary, since 1963, the most striking feature of the decentralization process between Trinidad and Tobago is that political factors rather than economic factors were most influential.
 This is so largely because Central Governments have always seen the question of increased autonomy for Tobago through the lens of political expediency.
-Moreover, the decentralization that took place was mainly demand driven, in that it was largely inspired by activities in Tobago.
+Moreover, the decentralization that took place were mainly demand driven in that it was largely inspired by activities in Tobago.
 Also, the decentralization in place now is more in line with devolution.